zylklab/mlbuffet/README.md

 `docker-compose --version`

- Some TCP and UDP ports must be available before deploying:
+TCP ports 80, 8001, 8002 and 9090 must be available before deploying.

--TCP 80

--TCP 8001

--TCP 8002

--TCP 9090

-Go to the deploy directory and run the following command: `docker-compose up -d` Docker-Compose will begin building the images of the containers to be created.
-Once it is done building (usually takes around 3-4 minutes), containers will be created and services will be deployed.
-Make sure that services are up and running by running `docker ps`.
-In case any of the services are not available, run `docker logs <container_name>` to see the possible reason.

-Once you are over, run `docker-compose down` to remove the containers. `docker-compose down --rm all --remove-orphans` will also remove the images in case you don't need them anymore (they can be rebuilt).

 ### Recommended build

-You can deploy the services like described above, however, you may want to add more modelhosts to the service cluster.
-In case you need to increase the number of modelhosts, a script that you can execute with `$ ./deploy.sh` has been included in the deploy directory.
+It is highly recommended at the first time to run `$ ./deploy.sh`, which is included in the deploy directory.
 You can execute this script with the `-d` flag, so `./deploy.sh -d` will execute the processes in detached mode (similarly to docker-compose up -d).

-Upon execution, the script will prompt the user how many modelhost nodes he needs, and then will format the docker-compose.yaml and nginx configuration accordingly.
+Upon execution, the script will prompt the user how many modelhost nodes they need, and then will format the docker-compose.yml and nginx configuration accordingly.
 Then, it will execute all the commands to build the images and get the containers up and running, so no more interaction from the user is required.

-This is the recommended way of building the services because the project is thought to have an increasing number of nodes.
-Take into account that with this boot method, the server will take control of the terminal session, so you will need to open a new one to work.

 ```
 prometheus-fractal | level=info ts=2021-07-27T12:29:56.880Z caller=main.go:775 msg="Server is ready to receive web requests."
 inferrer       | 2021-07-27 12:29:57,489 — inferrer — INFO — Starting FRACTAL - ML SERVER - INFERRER API...
 inferrer       | 2021-07-27 12:29:57,491 — inferrer — INFO — ...
 FRACTAL - ML SERVER - INFERRER API succesfully started
-modelhost_1    | 2021-07-27 12:29:57,499 — modelhost-logger — INFO — Starting Flask API...
+modelhost_1    | 2021-07-27 12:29:57,499 — modelhost — INFO — Starting Flask API...
-modelhost_1    | 2021-07-27 12:29:57,501 — modelhost-logger — INFO — ...
+modelhost_1    | 2021-07-27 12:29:57,501 — modelhost — INFO — ...
 Flask API succesfully started
 ```
+Once you are over on the folder with the `docker-compose.yml`, run `docker-compose down` to remove the containers. `docker-compose down --rm all --remove-orphans` will also remove the images in case you don't need them anymore (they can be rebuilt).

+If you want to use the same modelhosts as the last time, you can go to the deploy directory and run the following command: `docker-compose up -d`

 ## Test the API and welcome